 It’s 5pm – time to start the daily dinner dance.
 What’s on the menu for tonight?
 If you’re like me, you haven’t had time to sort out dinner which means you’re probably standing in the kitchen looking at a pantry of uncooked foods and a freezer of frozen meat.

-Do you go with the quick-and-easy carb-fuelled pasta again?
-Or give in to Uber Eats?
-Sure, takeaway sounds tempting and much better than actually cooking, but it’s not healthy.
-And we’re trying to eat healthy this year, aren’t we?
+Do you go with the quick-and-easy carb-fuelled pasta again or give in to Uber Eats?
+Sure, takeaway sounds tempting and much better than actually cooking, but they’re not really the healthy meals you’re after.
+And we’re trying to eat better this year, aren’t we?

 Never fear busy mums.
 You can enjoy healthy, fresh dinners even if you don’t have the time to cook.
 In fact, you don’t even have to set foot in the kitchen during your crazy weekday!